vyshnovka/vyshnovka/README.md

 Mostly a programmer, but also a self-taught designer and occasional 3D artist.
 Good at algorithms and implementing ideas into functional code.

 Since the beginning of my journey I've been working on **indie games** to amuse my friends and please my soul and step by step going along the path of creating smth worthwhile.
-Recently I started studying procedural generation, non-euclidean spaces and a tiny bit of graphics.
+Currently interested in procedural generation, non-euclidean spaces and a tiny bit of graphics.

 Looking for help with inspiration, ready to join some cool and intriguing projects.

 ## Languages

-Confident in:
 ![image](https://img.shields.io/badge/HTML-e33c26?style=for-the-badge&logo=html5&logoColor=white)
 ![image](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![image](https://img.shields.io/badge/JavaScript-c4b112?style=for-the-badge&logo=javascript&logoColor=white)